Amid quarantine work suspension, here’s how some startups and SMEs support their workers

 A Philippine overseas land-based manpower company, InterAsia Outsource, Inc., likewise made it a point to supply its workers with a monthly supply of rice worth P2,000 that are delivered straight to their houses.

-The firm also took care of the overseas Filipino workers it has deployed and had them safely repatriated amid the global health crisis by paying their flight tickets and coordinating with their families.
+The firm also took care of the overseas Filipino workers it has deployed and had them safely repatriated amid the global health crisis by securing their flight tickets and coordinating with their families.

 On the other hand, Logistics provider Transglobe Logistics International, Inc. is still continuously paying its employees despite 95% of the medium-sized business’ clientele temporarily shutting down due to the threat of COVID-19.